solatis/leonmergen/_posts/2015-03-21-on-the-state-of-cryptography-in-haskell.markdown

 ---
 layout:          post
 title:           "On the state of cryptography in Haskell"
 date:            2015-03-21 12:22:02
 categories:      haskell crypto
+seo_descr:       "When you are serious about security, you must put on a tinfoil hat and assess the quality of your application's cryptographic dependencies."
+seo_keywords:    "haskell, cryptography"
 author:          Leon Mergen
 author_gravatar: a00ff1a0178e0e6bda0108bf6d40eefc
 author_facebook: lmergen
 author_github:   solatis
 ---
 <img src='/images/posts/blog3.jpg' class='blogimage' title='Somebody is watching you' />